 These insurance policies usually cover loss, theft and accidental damage for around 90 days after purchase.
 Each card provider is different though so make sure you check the small print.

-…but don’t max out your credit card
+Don’t max out your credit card

-Section 75 was designed to prevent consumers getting into debt over something they never even received.
+Section 75 was designed to prevent consumers from getting into debt over something they never even received.
 Credit cards are covered under the scheme because they are a way of borrowing money.
 As with all forms of borrowing though, they come with a potential downside if you’re not careful.
-Debt!
 If you’re sensible about using them when planning a wedding budget, you should be fine though.
 Interestingly, research by MoneySupermarket.com shows that two thirds of Brits who take out wedding loans don’t own a house.

 As an added bonus, Section 75 covers a whole purchase even if it’s only partly paid for on a credit card.
 If you buy a £500 dress and pay £50 on a credit card and remaining £450 on a debit card you’ll be covered.
 If the shop goes bust and you’re left dress-less, the credit card provider must give you the whole £500 back.
-Definitely something to consider for expensive purchases that may involve a risk when planning a wedding budget!
+Definitely, something to consider for expensive purchases that may involve a risk when planning a wedding budget.

 Exceptions to the rule